Chart Color Schemes

 Maryville demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Maryville has a significantly higher educational attainment than broader benchmarks.
-41.6% of residents aged 15 and above hold university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
-This educational advantage is notable for its concentration of bachelor degree holders at 28.5%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 30.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.9%) and certificates (19.0%).
+Maryville's residents aged 15 and above have higher educational attainment than broader averages.
+41.6% hold university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.8%).
+Vocational credentials are also prevalent, with 30.9% holding them, including advanced diplomas (11.9%) and certificates (19.0%).

 Frequently Asked Questions - Education